MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 - Patients aren't required to download Microsoft Teams app to launch a virtual visit.

 - Virtual visits are supported in a browser.
-See [Software and browser prerequisites](https://docs.microsoft.com/microsoftteams/hardware-requirements-for-the-teams-app) for a list of supported software and browsers.
+See [software and browser prerequisites](https://docs.microsoft.com/microsoftteams/hardware-requirements-for-the-teams-app) for a list of supported software and browsers.

 - Patients will be placed in a lobby until the healthcare provider joins the appointment and permits access to the virtual visit.